 L.L.
 Bean Personal Organizer Toiletry Bag-Medium ($34.95) I got this as a Christmas gift from my parents several years ago and it's still going strong (if you have an L.L.
 Bean credit card, you can get it monogrammed for free).
 The 10-plus separate pockets keep all my toiletries organized and it's large enough to accommodate everything I need for a two-week trip.

 S'well Original Bottle 17-ounce ($35.00) This is another gift from my parents—this stainless steel water bottle is amazingly well-insulated and keeps liquids cool for hours.
 The sleek design means that it easily fits in the side pocket of my travel purse or in a vehicle cup holder.
 Even more importantly, the screw top is leak-proof.
-I have the Rose Agate pattern but there are plenty of options to choose from, whether you want a more subtle solid color or bold nature-inspired pattern.
+I have the rose agate pattern, but there are over 30 color options to choose from, whether you want a more subtle solid or bold nature-inspired pattern.

 Speakeasy Travel Supply Hidden Pocket Scarf (from $44.99) If you're concerned about pickpockets, Speakeasy Travel Supply infinity scarves are a fashionable way to conceal your valuables—they have a hidden zipper pocket big enough to stash your passport, cash, credit cards, and even your cell phone.
 There are a wide range of fabrics and patterns available, from cozy flannel for cooler climates to lightweight scarves that are comfortable on hot summer days.
 I have the Thea Scarf ($56.99) which is made of lightweight rayon and worked well on my Mediterranean cruise.